 PLENARY speaker 1

-SOFTWARE-DEFINED NETWORKING (SDN) IN FOG COMPUTING: THE SWITCH MIGRATION TECHNIQUE
+SOFTWARE DEFINED NETWORKING IN FOG COMPUTING: THE SWITCH MIGRATION TECHNIQUE

 Professor at Faculty of Electrical Engineering, Universiti Teknologi Malaysia.